Bad Credit Loans – Reality or Myth

 Many states also have criminal usury laws to protect consumers.
 Payday loans at triple-digit rates and due in full on the next payday are legal in states where legislatures either deregulated small loans or exempted payday loans from traditional small loan or usury laws.
 Some states don’t have payday lending store fronts because these loans aren’t permitted by the state’s law, or because payday loan lenders may choose not to do business in a state rather than abide by the states’ regulations.

 Bad Credit Payday Loans Guaranteed approval?
 A Myth

 No loan can be guaranteed even if you have the best credit score.
 Each lender still makes checks and is well within their own right to decline the loan for whatever reason they see fit.
 A guarantee would certainly draw a lot of business, especially amongst those seeking for unsecured personal loans with bad credit.
-But think about what a guaranteed loan approval actually means.
+But think about what a guaranteed loan approval by direct lenders, actually means.
 In effect, it is about giving money away to borrowers, and paying no heed at all to the reasonable risks of loan default.
 This is impractical, and a bad credit loan guarantee cannot be realistically given by a lender as they are in the business of turning a profit.

 Bad Credit, No Problem.

 One major factor that keeps many people from borrowing is their history.
 Conventional lenders like banks do not cater to people with low, bad, or no credit.
 There may be steps you can take to slowly improve your score, but that doesn’t help when you need immediate cash.
 If that is the unfortunate situation you find yourself in, there’s good news.
 Payday loans.